TangZhengxu/TangZhengxu.github.io/index.md

 ## News
 - **[Jul.
 2024]** One paper I collaborated was submitted to Science Advances!
 - **[Jul.
-2024]** Our paper Benchmarking the performance of video generation models via geometric and appearance consistency has been accepted by [ES-FoMO'2024](https://es-fomo.com/)!
+2024]** Our paper Benchmarking the performance of video generation models via geometric and appearance consistency has been accepted by ICML workshop[ES-FoMO'2024](https://es-fomo.com/)!
 - **[Sep.
 2023]** Joined Biomedical Ai Lab!

 {% include_relative _includes/publications.md %}